true

 • Councils held in North Africa helped the early Church wrestle through which books should be considered Scripture.
 They affirmed the books of the Bible we know today.

 As in Rome, the rapid spread of Christianity in North Africa was closely followed by intense persecution.
-In the year 180 a group of twelve North African Christians were martyred in one of the last acts of Roman emperor Marcus Aurelius, who also died that year.
-A woman named Perpetua was martyred with several others in 203, but left behind a moving account of her faith and her sacrifice.
-Many suffered in the Diocletian persecution in 303 AD, the most severe persecution of Christians under Roman control to that point.
+In the year 180, a group of twelve North African Christians were martyred in one of the last acts of Roman emperor Marcus Aurelius, who also died that year.
+A woman named Perpetua was martyred with several others in 203 but left behind a moving account of her faith and her sacrifice.
+Many suffered in the Diocletian persecution in AD 303, the most severe persecution of Christians under Roman control to that point.
 Despite these testing obstacles, Christianity continued to thrive in North Africa.

-Would you commit to pray with us for these persecuted North African believers?
+Would you commit to praying with us for these persecuted North African believers?
 Many face job insecurity, abuse and attacks because of their faith.

 Pray that North Africa, rich in Christian history, would rediscover a vibrant passion for Jesus.